Charles Somerset, 1st Earl of Worcester: Marriages and children

-Thirdly to Eleanor Sutton, daughter of Edward Sutton, 2nd Lord Dudley.
+Thirdly he married Eleanor Sutton, daughter of Edward Sutton, 2nd Baron Dudley.
+After Somerset's death, she married secondly to Leonard Grey, 1st Viscount Grane.

+His descendants include the Marquesses of Worcester, the Dukes of Beaufort and Thomas Savage, 1st Viscount Savage.

 Death and burial

 Somerset died on 15 March 1526 and was buried with his first wife at St George's Chapel, Windsor Castle.